 Casters can prove super useful for at-home crate use, as they allow you to more easily move your pup’s crate from one room to another.
-This is particularly great for puppies: when they’re still young and potty training, you can keep the crate in your bedroom or hallway (as you would a baby), and as they get older, you can move it to your living room or kitchen area.
+This is particularly great for puppies; when they’re still young and potty training, you can keep the crate in your bedroom or hallway (as you would a baby), and as they get older, you can move it to your living room or kitchen area.
 Just make sure to lock the casters in place every time to minimize accidents or tip-overs.

 Why Trust The Spruce Pets?

-When researching products to add to this article, we read dozens of customer and third-party site reviews, keeping safety, style, and comfort in mind.
+This article was originally written by dog expert Christina Donnelly, who is a writer and animal welfare advocate.
+When researching products to add to this article, we read dozens of customer and third-party-site reviews, keeping safety, style, and comfort in mind.